PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 Until morning broke and the rain stopped.
 For the first time he dared to look back: the castle far in the distance, but not that far... far enough.

-He had calculated that first light was the time people would realise he was missing.
+He had calculated that first light was the time people would begin to realise he was missing.
 Now with the sun he could find north, latch onto a suitable trail and follow this as far north as possible: right up to the Expansive Forest perhaps.

 - - -